NaaS Technology Inc. Announces - GuruFocus.com

 About NaaS Technology Inc.

-NaaS Technology Inc. is the largest third-party charging network in China.
+NaaS Technology Inc. is the first U.S. listed EV charging service company in China.
 The Company is a subsidiary of Newlinks Technology Limited, a leading energy digitalization group in China.
 The Company provides one-stop EV charging solutions to charging stations comprising online EV charging, offline EV charging and innovative and other solutions, supporting every stage of the station lifecycle.
-As of March 31, 2023, NaaS had connected over 575,000 chargers.
+As of March 31, 2023, NaaS had connected over 575,000 chargers covering 55,000 charging stations.
 In the first quarter of 2023, charging volume transacted through the Company's network reached 1,023 GWh and gross transaction value reached RMB990.5 million.
 On June 13, 2022, the American depositary shares of the Company started trading on Nasdaq under the stock code NAAS.

 Safe Harbor Statement